 The bottom line is, no matter which state you live and work in, the first step is always to get your CDL.
 There are many truck driving jobs available all across the country, and new drivers enjoy high starting salaries and incredible benefits.

-At TDI, you can get your CDL in just two weeks, and our job placement program has a 90% success rate.
+At TDI, you can get your CDL in just two weeks, and our job placement program has an over 80% success rate.
 Are you ready to learn more about our CDL A course and how we can help you find a new career no matter your state?

 Contact us today to begin your journey!